HepLib/heplib.github.io/install.md

 Installation of HepLib
 ===
-**HepLib** uses a few external routines or libraries, one needs to install these requried libraries before the installation of **HepLib**.
-A install script is provided for automatica installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs, and compile **HepLib** mannually.
+**HepLib** uses a few external routines or libraries, one needs to install these required libraries before the installation of **HepLib**.
+An install script is provided for automatic installation of these required libraries and **HepLib** itself, one can also install the external libraries and binary programs, and compile **HepLib** manually.

 Install Script
 ---